VatsalSangani/Sentiment_Analysis_of_Tweets/README.md

 # 🧠 Sentiment Analysis of Tweets

 This project is an end-to-end application that analyzes the sentiment of tweets using a fine-tuned DistilBERT transformer model.
-It includes a FastAPI backend for inference and a Streamlit frontend for user interaction, deployed seamlessly via a CI/CD pipeline on an AWS EC2 instance.
+It includes a FastAPI backend for inference and a Streamlit frontend for user interaction, deployed seamlessly via a CI/CD pipeline on an AWS EC2 instance..

 ---